camunda/camunda-docs-manual/content/update/minor/718-to-719/_index.md

 # Job executor priority range properties type changed

 The two dedicated job executor priority range properties [jobExecutorPriorityRangeMin]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMin" >}}) and [jobExecutorPriorityRangeMax]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMax" >}}) have been change to primitive type <code>long</code>.
 That allows for the properties to be configured for every process engine configuration.
 Respectively their default values changed to <code>0</code> and <code>2<sup>63</sup>-1</code>.

+# Java External Task Client: Deprecated exception types removed

+In 7.18, we deprecated the exception types `NotResumedException` and `NotAcquiredException`.
+With this release, we removed the exception types as announced in the [migration guide from 7.17 to 7.18]({{< ref "/update/minor/717-to-718/_index.md#deprecated-exception-types" >}}).

+Please make sure to adjust your business logic accordingly.